Rongronggg9/RSS-to-Telegram-Bot/docs/FAQ.md

 **A**: Once the bot finds itself lacking the permission to send messages (not granted or being blocked), it will immediately unsubscribe all subscriptions in this chat.
 Meanwhile, if this chat is a channel or group and the bot is still a member of it, it will leave the channel/group.
 Make sure to grant the bot enough permission (sending messages) in channel/group.

+### **Q**: The bot doesn't respond after running, and the log shows "Server sent a very new message with ID...".

+**A:** This is a limitation of Telethon.
+The issue is explained in the [FAQ](https://docs.telethon.dev/en/stable/quick-references/faq.html#what-does-server-sent-a-very-new-message-with-id-mean).
+If you're not running the bot on a platform like Heroku or Railway, you can try switching to the program directory and deleting the `config/bot.session` file, then run the program again to resolve the issue.